fratajcz/metafilter-experiment/README.md

 # Purpose

-This repository contains the code for the experiments in the paper "..." by ...
+This repository contains the code for the experiments in the paper "Task-Driven Knowledge Graph Filtering Improves Prioritizing Drugs for Repurposing" (DOI: [10.21203/rs.3.rs-721705/v1](https://doi.org/10.21203/rs.3.rs-721705/v1).

 # Installation

+We have made extensive use of the LibKGE framework.
+To make sure that we measure only the performance in our task during performance evaluation, we have added a Job that is specific to the experiments in the paper.
+It scores all possible relations between compounds and diseases and nothing else.

 ## Install LibKGE